mwongau/todoList/README.md

+# todoList, implemented by React + Vite
+## In the current basic implementation, a new item can be added to list and a selected item can be deleted from list.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.